Through the work of its committees, the CWBA is committed to advancing women in the legal profession and promoting the

 LEGAL SERVICES COMMITTEE

 The Legal Services Committee oversees projects to help members perform public service and pro bono work and to increase access to justice.
-Representative projects include a partnership with Colorado Legal Services and Project Safeguard which trains attorneys to represent victims Permanent Protection Order proceedings; a partnership with the Colorado Lawyers Committee and the Denver Bar Association to provide attorneys and Spanish interpreters at Legal Nights at Centro San Juan Diego; and participation in KUSA-TV Channel 9 "LawLine9" program.
-Finally, this committee hosts an annual fundraiser for a legal nonprofit.
+Representative projects include a partnership with Colorado Legal Services and Project Safeguard which trains attorneys to represent victims Permanent Protection Order proceedings; and, a partnership with the Colorado Lawyers Committee and the Denver Bar Association to provide attorneys and Spanish interpreters at Legal Nights at Centro San Juan Diego.
+Finally, this committee typically hosts an annual fundraiser for a legal nonprofit.

 PROFESSIONAL ADVANCEMENT COMMITTEE